- What do I need to know about pain control?

 This medicine relieves pain much the same way NSAIDs do, but it doesn’t reduce inflammation as well as NSAIDs.
 People rarely have side effects from the usual dose of acetaminophen.
 But liver and kidney damage may result if you use large doses of this medicine every day for a long time or drink alcohol with the usual dose.
 Even moderate amounts of alcohol (3 drinks per day) can lead to liver damage in people taking acetaminophen.
-You will also want to be sure you aren’t taking other drugs with added acetaminophen.
-See the next section called “Aspirin, acetaminophen, and ibuprofen in other medicines.”
+You also need to be careful about taking other drugs with added acetaminophen.
+See “Aspirin, acetaminophen, and ibuprofen in other medicines.”

-Your doctor may not want you to take acetaminophen regularly if you are getting chemotherapy because it can cover up a fever.
+Your doctor may not want you to take acetaminophen regularly if you’re getting chemotherapy because it can cover up a fever.
 Your doctor needs to know about any fever because it may be a sign of infection, which needs to be treated.

 Aspirin, acetaminophen, and ibuprofen in other medicines

-Some opioid medicines also contain aspirin or acetaminophen (Tylenol).
+Some opioid medicines also contain aspirin or acetaminophen (Tylenol) in the same pill.
 A few also contain ibuprofen.
 This can pose dangers for people who take these drugs without knowing about the extra medicine.

-If one of your doctors does not want you to take aspirin or ibuprofen, or if you can’t take NSAIDs for some other reason, be sure to check your medicine labels carefully.
+If one of your doctors tells you not to take aspirin or ibuprofen, or if you can’t take NSAIDs for some reason, be sure to check your medicine labels carefully.

 If one of your prescription medicines has acetaminophen in it, and you also take over-the-counter acetaminophen for pain, you can get too much without knowing it.
 Too much acetaminophen can damage your liver.

-If you are not sure if a medicine contains aspirin, acetaminophen, or ibuprofen, ask your pharmacist.
+If you’re not sure if a medicine contains aspirin, acetaminophen, or ibuprofen, ask your pharmacist.